traderlabs/MotiveWave-Studies/README.md

-# Traderlbas Studies for MotiveWave
+# Traderlabs Studies for MotiveWave

 Those are custom studies developed at [Traderlabs](https://traderlbas.fr) for the trading platform MotiveWave: